aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/html-to-mhtml/_index.md

 ---
+keywords: HTML to MHTML, convert HTML to MHTML, HTML to MHTML conversion, HTML to MHTML converter, save options
+lastmod: 2021-09-03
+url: /net/converting-between-formats/html-to-mhtml/
 title: Convert HTML to MHTML
+description: This article provides information on how to convert HTML to MHTML using Aspose.HTML API.
+You will learn about the supported HTML to MHTML conversion scenarios and consider examples to illustrate them.
+weight: 90
 type: docs
-weight: 90
-url: /net/converting-between-formats/html-to-mhtml/
 aliases:
   - /net/html-to-mhtml-conversion/
   - /net/converting-between-formats/html-to-mhtml-conversion/
-description: This article provides information on how to convert HTML to MHTML using Aspose.HTML API.
-You will learn about the supported HTML to MHTML conversion scenarios and consider examples to illustrate them.
-keywords: HTML to MHTML, convert HTML to MHTML, HTML to MHTML conversion, HTML to MHTML converter, save options
-lastmod: "2021-09-03"
 ---

 <link href="./../../style.css" rel="stylesheet" type="text/css" />